MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-auto-release.md

 ## Prerequisites

 > [!NOTE]
 > Auto Release is an opt-in feature.
 For more information, see [Opt in to the Microsoft Places Public Preview](opt-in-places-preview.md).
-It's also a feature available for rooms with Teams Rooms Standard, Teams Rooms Premium, Teams Rooms Pro, Teams Shared Device licenses.

 - The room has a Microsoft Teams Rooms device (MTR) or Teams panel.
 - The MTR or Teams panel has one of the following licenses: